updated on:

 • Competitor analysis

-By analyzing existing solutions on the market, designers can define what they are missing so that you can turn it into a competitive advantage, or vice versa, what features customers expect to find in your software because they’re common for this kind of app.
+By analyzing existing solutions on the market, designers can define what they are missing so that you can turn it into a competitive advantage, or vice versa, what features users expect to find in your software because they're common for this kind of app and align with audience expectations.

-To evaluate this skill, ask a potential candidate if they use this research method in their work and how it affects the outcomes.
+To evaluate this skill, ask a potential candidate if they use this research method in their work and note how they translate research findings into design decisions, as well as how they achieve specific outcomes and what affects these outcomes.

 • UX audit

 The goal of a UX audit is to define existing usability problems of a product through research and analysis.
-With its help designers can identify critical gaps in the user journey that prevents customers from making the target actions they’re supposed to take.
-This skill is important to assess if you need help with product redesign.
+With its help designers can determine critical gaps in the user journey that prevents customers from making the target actions they’re supposed to take.
+This skill is an important factor to assess if you need help with product redesign.
+It can be also helpful when redesigning an existing product or improving conversion rates.

 The best way to evaluate this criterion is to make UX audit a test task.
 Ask a candidate to analyze a piece of your product, and come up with possible improvements.